 Research hacks are learnings from the best available research that you can apply to your career in Tasmania.

-This page asks “what did the research find?” and “How can I use it?”
+This page asks “what did the research find?” and “how can I use it?”

 At MRC Tas we are committed to finding ‘what works’ by integrating research into our programs and practice.
+(Click the + in the table below to see the research reference for the Research Hack).

 If you would like to contribute to research hacks page, or collaborate to generate research relevant to the Migrant Network Tasmania, please phone 6221 0999 or email firstname.lastname@example.org